First attack on Bullecourt: Analysis

-In The Blood Tub (1998 [2000]), Jonathan Walker wrote that by night on 11 April, the 27th (Württemberg) Division had achieved an outstanding defensive success during a week of defeats for the 6th Army.
+In The Blood Tub (1998 [2000]), Jonathan Walker wrote that by night on 11 April, the 27th (Württemberg) Division had achieved an outstanding defensive success, during a week of defeats for the 6th Army.
 Walker called the failure of the tanks a matter of lesser importance than the decision by Gough to attack a re-entrant, on a narrow front, with deep objectives.
 Gough admitted this after the war but pointed out that supporting the Third Army was important.
 Walker wrote that delaying the attack could have been more advantageous to the Germans, unit histories dwelling on the incomplete state of their defences.
 British communication failures occurred at all levels, the 4th Australian Division being blamed for the British attacking on 10 April after the main attack had been called off in the Buckhshee Battle.
 The machine-gun barrage to camouflage the sound of the tanks on 11 April was a failure and two tanks were left inside the German lines, the first that the Germans were able to study.

 Suspicion was sowed among the Australians of the usefulness of tanks, which was not dispelled until the Battle of Hamel (4 July 1918) and the use of Mark II training tanks, not impervious to armour piercing bullets must have contributed to the apprehensions of their inexperienced crews.
 The Australian artillery suffered from the lack of a preliminary barrage which prevented ranging and registration on likely targets, flash spotting and sound ranging still lacking reliability.
-Walker blamed the Australian artillery commanders for poor observation, staff work and inflexibility, turning down pleas for artillery support, preferring to trust the reports of their forward observers, the ultimate responsibility for which was borne by Major-General W. J. Napier, the Fifth Army artillery commander.
+Walker blamed the Australian artillery commanders for poor observation, staff work and inflexibility, turning down pleas for artillery support, preferring to trust the reports of their forward observers, the ultimate responsibility for which was borne by Major-General William Napier, the Fifth Army artillery commander.